-- The long-term care facility has adequate supplies of personal protective equipment and essential cleaning and disinfection supplies to care for residents; - The long-term care facility has not reported to the Department or CDC's National Health Surveillance Network that they are experiencing a current shortage of personal protective equipment; - The long-term care facility is not under a contingency staffing plan; - Only residents who have fully recovered from COVID-19, those residents not in isolation for suspected or confirmed COVID-19 status, and those residents not currently quarantined due to exposure or new admission can participate in the indoor group activities: - Participating residents must remain at least six feet apart and residents must wear a face covering, if they are able to do so; - Staff must wear appropriate PPE including a facemask and eye protection; - The space used for activities must enable residents, staff and any other participants to maintain at least six feet of distance and may require a limit on the number of residents who attend: - Staff should perform hand hygiene and observe or assist residents in performing hand hygiene before and after overseeing or engaging in any activity; - Items used in activities should not be shared between or among residents; - The long-term care facility must implement a schedule for frequent cleaning and disinfection of the spaces used for indoor group activities, including cleaning high-touch surfaces using an appropriate EPA-registered disinfectant; - The long-term care facility must screen any individual entering the facility to provide resident entertainment or activities for COVID-19 symptoms and check their temperature.
-Any individuals with symptoms of COVID-19 infection (fever equal to or greater than 100.0 F, cough, shortness of breath, sore throat, myalgia, chills or new onset of loss of taste or smell) will not be permitted to enter the facility; and - When there is a confirmed COVID-19 positive resident and/or staff member on a wing or unit, the residents of that wing or unit must be tested in accordance with the long-term care facility's surveillance testing program and receive negative testing results before resuming or participating in communal dining or indoor group activities.
+- The long-term care facility has adequate supplies of personal protective equipment and essential cleaning and disinfection supplies to care for residents; - The long-term care facility has not reported to the Department or CDC's National Health Surveillance Network that they are experiencing a current shortage of personal protective equipment; - The long-term care facility is not under a contingency staffing plan; - Only residents who have fully recovered from COVID-19, those residents not in isolation for suspected or confirmed COVID-19 status, and those residents not currently quarantined due to exposure or new admission can participate in the indoor group activities: - Participating residents must remain at least six feet apart and residents must wear a face covering, if they are able to do so; - Staff must wear appropriate PPE including a facemask and eye protection; - The space used for activities must enable residents, staff and any other participants to maintain at least six feet of distance and may require a limit on the number of residents who attend: - Staff should perform hand hygiene and observe or assist residents in performing hand hygiene before and after overseeing or engaging in any activity; - Items used in activities should not be shared between or among residents; - The long-term care facility must implement a schedule for frequent cleaning and disinfection of the spaces used for indoor group activities, including cleaning high-touch surfaces using an appropriate EPA-registered disinfectant; and - The long-term care facility must screen any individual entering the facility to provide resident entertainment or activities for COVID-19 symptoms and check their temperature.
+Any individuals with symptoms of COVID-19 infection (fever equal to or greater than 100.0 F, cough, shortness of breath, sore throat, myalgia, chills or new onset of loss of taste or smell) will not be permitted to enter the facility.